apchavan/go-youtube-downloader/README.md

 - Ability to select from different content qualities.

+## Project Dependencies:

+At present, the project has 2 dependencies,

+1. [tview](https://github.com/rivo/tview) - Terminal UI library with rich, interactive widgets - written in Golang.

+2. [FFmpeg](https://ffmpeg.org/) - The leading cross-platform multimedia framework.
+It should be either installed in system or have latest static binary in project's root directory.

 ## Working Demo:

 1. When pasted either YouTube Video or Shorts ID/URL the app fetches the metadata from YouTube's internal APIs.